-The law governs everything we do and will affect everyone’s lives, including your own, at some point, whether that’s buying your first car or house.
-This course is full of interesting topics such as Criminal Liability for crimes such as murder, manslaughter and theft.
-It will also cover Civil Liability in relation to personal injury and the court procedures involved.
-So whether you want to become a solicitor or barrister or just simply want to know more about the law, this course is guaranteed to spark your passion for problem solving and debating.
+The law governs everything we do and affects everyone’s lives, including your own.
+We all come into contact with it every day, be it through the traffic laws that keep us safe, or the legal process of buying your first house.
+This course is full of interesting topics such as criminal liability for crimes such as murder, manslaughter and theft.
+We also cover civil liability in relation to personal injury and the court procedures involved.
+So whether you want to become a solicitor or barrister, or just simply want to know more about the law, this course is guaranteed to spark your passion for problem solving and debate.

-Over the two years you will learn about the court system and where laws come from.
-You will also cover a wide range of legal areas, including criminal law, the Law of Tort and Human Rights.
-You will learn about police investigations and judges sentencing.
+Throughout the course will learn about the court system and where our laws come from.
+You will cover a wide range of legal areas, including criminal law, the Law of Tort and Human Rights, and will also learn about police investigations and judges sentencing.

-- Develop essential skills such as problem solving, critical analysis, evaluative skills and research skills which are essential to succeed in higher education and employment.
+- You will develop key skills such as problem solving, critical analysis, evaluative skills and research skills, which are essential to succeed in higher education and desirable to employers.